Part 3: 💀 Emoji domains have no future

 A Digital Marketer’s Guide to the Power of Emoji Domains

 I see the present and future commercial value of emoji domains.

 While talking to a fellow domain investor about the possibilities of 😎.ws 🍓.ws and 🎷.ws, he raised an interesting way of looking at the risk in investing in this domain category.

-The risk I’m taking as a company that represents over 6500 emoji domains can be reasoned with the same hypothesis that businesses should do to realise the advantages of this sleeping marketing tool.
+The risk I’m taking as a company that represents over 750 emoji domains can be reasoned with the same hypothesis that businesses should use to understand the advantages of this modern marketing tool.

 The way the thinking exercise was explained to me was to imagine the opposite of what you believe to be inherently true.
 The opposite of what I believe would look like this: